Looking for inspiring travel stories about the kindness of strangers?

 On arrival in Haridwar, my new found friends did not leave my side until they had found the bus stand, shooed away any number of transport touts, and actually put me on my bus to Rishikesh.

 I had been nervous getting on another train in India alone after my previous experience in Rajasthan, but this experience helped to restore my belief in myself as well as others and has resulted in many more solo journeys around India.

 I am still in contact with the family that I met on the train to Haridwar to this day.

 Ellie from Soul Travel India

 20. Getting stolen items back thanks to a stranger

-When you walk 500 miles across Spain, you get pretty attached to the precious few items that you carry on your body.
+One of my craziest adventure travel stories took place in Spain.
+And when you walk 500 miles across Spain, you get pretty attached to the precious few items that you carry on your body.

 You also rely on the kindness of strangers for the roughly 35 days that it takes to complete a pilgrimage on the Camino de Santiago.
 Locals who live along the route place yellow arrows that point you in the right direction along what’s called “The Way.”

 At night, you stay in an albergue (a pilgrim hostel) for just a few Euros or a small donation.
 Nights spent at an albergue mean communal dinners, carafes of wine passed between tired hands, and laughter about where you took a wrong turn on that day’s journey.